 The hike was quite a bit steeper than we expected (combined with already tired legs) and involved a bit of minor scrambling at the end.
 But we found the Woody Mastodon and it was plenty impressive, especially considering the artist (Guthrie Gloag) hauled all the wood up over time, piece by piece, in his backpack.

 On the other hand, there is something more satisfying about finding it this way.
-So, if you want to see this unique Bowen Island landmark we suggest reaching out to some locals, to see if they are willing to let you in on the big secret.
+So, if you are hiking on Bowen Island and want to see this unique island landmark we suggest reaching out to some locals to see if they are willing to let you in on the big secret.
 I promise this isn’t just a ploy to build suspense…

 Bowen Island Hiking Trail Maps

-Right where you get off the ferry there is a kiosk with a large Bowen Island hiking trails map you can use to get your bearings.
+Right where you get off the ferry there is a kiosk with a large hiking on Bowen Island trail map on the wall you can use to get your bearings.
 Or if you want one you can take with you, head over to the Bowen Island Visitor Information Centre to pick up a copy.

 How to Get to Bowen Island